Heterogeneous Deep Graph Infomax: Related Work

 \subsection{Graph representation learning}

-Graph representation learning has become a non-trivial topic~\cite{CWPZ18} because of the ubiquity of graphs in the real-world scenarios.
+Graph representation learning has become a non-trivial topic~\cite{CWPZ18} because of the ubiquity of graphs in real-world scenarios.
 As a data type containing rich structural information, many models~\cite{PAS14,GL16,TQWZYM15,MPJZW16,WCWPZY17} acting on graphs learn the representations of nodes based on the structure of the graph.
 Node2vec~\cite{GL16} learns a mapping of nodes to a low-dimensional space of features that maximizes the likelihood of preserving network neighborhoods of nodes.
 DeepWalk~\cite{PAS14} uses the set of random walks over the graph in SkipGram to learn node embeddings.
 Tang et al.~\cite{TQWZYM15} optimize a carefully designed objective function that preserves both the local and global network structures.
-Qu et al. ~\cite{MPJZW16} propose the idea of preserving asymmetric transitivity by approximating high-order proximity which are based on asymmetric transitivity.
-Wang et al.~\cite{WCWPZY17} attempt to retrieve structural information through the matrix factorization incorporating the community structure.
+Qu et al. ~\cite{MPJZW16} propose preserving asymmetric transitivity by approximating high-order proximity based on asymmetric transitivity.
+Wang et al.~\cite{WCWPZY17} attempt to retrieve structural information through matrix factorization incorporating the community structure.
 However, all the above methods are proposed for homogeneous graphs.

 In order to handle graph heterogeneity, metapath2vec~\cite{DCS17} samples random walks under the guidance of meta-paths and learns node embeddings through the skip-gram.
 HIN2Vec~\cite{FCL17} learns the embedding vectors of nodes and meta-paths simultaneously while conducts prediction tasks.
 Wang et al. \cite{WJSWCYY19} consider the attention mechanism in heterogeneous graph learning through the model HAN, where information from multiple meta-path defined connections can be learned effectively.
+From the perspective of attributed graphs, SHNE~\cite{ZSC19} captures both structural closeness and unstructured semantic relations through joint optimization of heterogeneous SkipGram and deep semantic encoding.
 HGAT~\cite{ren2020hgat} employs a hierarchical attention mechanism considering both node-level and schema-level attention to handle graph heterogeneity.
 Many learning methods~\cite{schlichtkrull2018modeling,WMWG17} on knowledge graphs can often be applied to other heterogeneous graphs.